The Stopover: Plot

 After a tour of duty in Afghanistan, a group of French soldiers are flown for a three-day stay at a luxurious beach hotel in Cyprus.
-Not only for rest and relaxation, since the Army also uses the break to address the psychological effects of returning to France from a high-stress environment in which comrades have been wounded or killed.
+The stay is not only for rest and relaxation, since the Army also uses the break to address the psychological effects of returning to France from a high-stress environment in which comrades have been wounded or killed.
 As well as enjoying themselves, the soldiers have to participate in group therapy sessions where individuals, sometimes painfully, are made to relive moments of danger and terror.

 But the tension is still there under the surface.
 Three of the French women accept the offer of a drive into the mountains with two Cypriot men, which results in drinking, dancing, and sex.
-Three of the French men go in search of them, also inflamed with alcohol, rescue their comrades and then, to punish their disloyalty, stop in the woods to rape them.
+Three of the French men go in search of them, while also intoxicated rescue their comrades, and then, to punish their disloyalty, stop in the woods in an attempt to rape them.
 After drunken struggles among the trees, the men drive off and the women are left to walk all the way back to the hotel.
-Next morning everything returns to normal, with military discipline resumed as the soldiers, men and women together, board a plane for Paris.
+The next morning everything seemingly returns to normal, with military discipline resumed as the soldiers, men and women together, board a plane for Paris.